Login Experience for Clients using New Collaborate

 2663_Client_opens_document_from_link.gif

-Accessing the Share Folder (including Upload Folder)
+Accessing the Client Folder (including Upload Folder)

 It's recommended to encourage the client to bookmark the Collaborate site for easy access.
+Please note that when accessing the Client Folder or shared documents for multiple clients:

 By sharing the Collaborate Site Home Page link, the user can bookmark the site and display all documents that have been shared with them, rather than revisiting the individual share document emails you have sent.

-If a client or contact does not have access to the share and upload folders, they will still be able to access the Collaborate site, however, they will only be able to see the individual documents that have been shared with them (not all files within the folder).
+If a client or contact does not have access to the client and upload folders, they will still be able to access the Collaborate site, however, they will only be able to see the individual documents that have been shared with them (not all files within the folder).

 When the Collaborate Site Link is shared in an email, the client can click the link to access the Home Page of the site.